patashish704/pandoc-complete/README.md

 highlight PmenuSel ctermbg=109 ctermfg=234 cterm=bold
 ```

-If you write in gvim, then these options should be set in `~/.gvimrc`, e.g.,
+If you edit text in gvim, then these options should be set in `~/.gvimrc`,
+e.g.,

 ``` vim
 hi Pmenu guibg=#474747